Start your weight loss journey today and you could be more than 20lbs* lighter in 3 months.

 2 garlic cloves, minced

-2 large carrots, peeled, halved lengthwise and cut crosswise into ½in-thick slices
+2 large carrots, peeled, halved lengthwise and cut crosswise into ½”-thick slices

-1 (15oz) can pinto or cannellini beans, rinsed and drained
+1 (15-oz.) drained can pinto or cannellini beans, rinsed

 ½ cup dry small pasta, such as small shells, bow-ties or ditalini

-*Please note up to 10 short sprays of any cooking spray are Free.
-After that, count ½ Syn for every additional 5 sprays used.
+*Up to 10 short sprays of any cooking spray are Free.
+After that, count ½ Syn for every additional 5 sprays.

 - Stir in the beans and pasta.
 Cover and cook for a further 6–8 minutes, or until the pasta is al dente.
 Season with salt and pepper to taste, stir in the parsley and serve.